Xuan1738/Election-Project/README.md

 Installation and Instructions to Use:

-- Go to terminal located on the bottom left corner of Pycharm and pip install customtkinter and matplotlib to begin using the program
+- Go to a terminal located on the bottom left corner of Pycharm and pip install customtkinter and matplotlib to begin using the program

 - User Registration: If you're a new user, click on the "Register" button to create a new account.
 Enter your desired username, and password, confirm the password, and provide your email address.
 Click the "Submit" button to register.